Andrettin/Wyrmsun/readme.txt

 - 5.0.1
 -----------------------------------------------------------------------

+* Maps
+- Updated the territory setup for the Tyrol area for the Earth map (scenario mode).

 * Miscellaneous
 - Updated the SDL library to SDL2, version 2.0.16.
 - Updated the SDL_mixer library to SDL2_mixer, version 2.0.4.